FMMT666/ncEFI/README.md

     - moved some things into the PartList class (still a mess)
     - added color cycling tests
     - added working color cycling; looks like crap with long elements though
+    - fixed color cycling for parts with partial color tags

 ### CHANGES 2024/12/XX